What's Legal and What's Not When Placing Hidden Cameras in Your Home, Your Office or in Public Places?

 Outside the home, similar laws apply.
 It's generally legal to record surveillance video in public places--inside retail stores, restaurants, or other places of business, for example.
 It's also legal to record covert video outdoors in parks, shopping malls, city streets, or public squares.

-"Reasonable expectation of privacy" guidelines apply to the placement of hidden cameras in public places as well.
+"Reasonable expectation of privacy" guidelines apply to the placement of best hidden cameras in public places as well.
 For example, it's illegal to record covert video in hotel rooms, restrooms, changing rooms, locker rooms, and other "private" areas.

 Is it Legal for Employers to Record with a Hidden Camera in the Workplace?

 Neither the federal government nor the states have established a firm set of laws governing hidden camera recording in the workplace.
-Currently, small business owners are generally within their legal rights if they install hidden cameras in their places of business.
+Currently, small business owners are generally within their legal rights if they install remote view hidden cameras in their places of business.
 Though many business owners choose to notify their employees of the presence of hidden cams, they're not legally required to do so.

 Based on guidelines established by the National Labor Relations Board, corporations--especially those that employ union workers--often negotiate with the applicable trade unions beforehand to establish rules governing the use of hidden cameras.
 But again, few clearly defined federal or state laws require them to do so.

 Is it Legal to Record Conversations with a Hidden Audio Device?